If you have been using other social networks in favor of Google Plus, your business could be missing out on some very important benefits.

-In this last few years, Google Plus has undergone some major updates.
-This guide will give you a quick primer on everything you need to know about Google Plus, with simple steps on how to get yourself set up and ready to go.
+In the last few years the network has undergone some major updates—including the way it helps businesses connect with customers and prospects.
+This guide will give you a quick primer on everything you need to know about Google Plus and how to put it to work for your brand.

 Why Google Plus for business?